dan88934/JPVL_Auto/README.txt

 2. Create a virtual environemnt and then install this projects dependencies (in the requirements.txt) in it.

-3. Follow the installation guidance for Sudachipy on https://pypi.org/project/SudachiPy/ (the x files can be found in the x folder in this repository)
+3. Follow the installation guidance for Sudachipy on https://pypi.org/project/SudachiPy/

-4. Follow the install instructions for Jamdict on https://pypi.org/project/jamdict/ (the x files can be found in the x folder in this repository)
+4. Follow the install instructions for Jamdict on https://pypi.org/project/jamdict/

 ============